 You can omit --reloadcmd "sudo apachectl restart" if you wish, however, by using it here, it gets placed in your domain's conf file for later use by --renew and --cron.
 I have not checked to see if --reloadcmd can be used with either of those invocations.

 Some of the documentation is brief.
 Among other things, I was curious as to how renewals actually worked, so I performed a manual renewal against the staging endpoint.

 This told me that the certificate was not expiring soon and it exited.
 Rerun the command with --renew --force, and it will renew the certificate(s), no matter their age.

 What was interesting is that the above command puts the new certificates in the locations provided in the previous invocation of --install-cert.
 This makes sense, of course, but the documentation is silent on how all this works, so I wanted to investigate the behavior.

-As with -renew, if your provided the --reloadcmd "apachectl restart" option to --install, then the --cron command will bounce the httpd server if the certificates are renewed.
+This runs the --cron command once a day.
+Thirty days prior to their expiration, --cron will automatically obtain and install new certificates from LE.
+As with --renew, if you provided the --reloadcmd "apachectl restart" parameter to --install, then the --cron command will bounce the httpd server if the certificates are renewed.

 I found the acme.sh documentation to be a little on the light side when it comes to explaining what happens behind the scenes.
 This made me somewhat uneasy, but once I did a little experimentation with it, I realized that it is a fantastic alternative to the heavier weight certbot.
 Setup is trivial and it is rock solid.
 I love it.
 This is how I'm using LE from here on out.